nicomilette/birdscrapper/README.md

 ## Description

 These scripts are designed to scrape bird call recordings, generate spectrograms, and train an AI model to classify bird calls based on these recordings.
-The scripts are used for different stages of data processing, analysis, and model training.
+The scripts implement different stages of data processing, analysis, and model training.

 ## Features

 - **Data Scraping**: Fetch bird call recordings from the xeno-canto API.
-- **Data Cleaning**: Filter and clean the dataset for training.
+- **Data Analysis**: Generate and display statistics about the bird recordings.
 - **Spectrogram Generation**: Convert audio recordings into spectrogram images.
-- **Data Analysis**: Generate and display statistics about the bird recordings.
+- **Data Cleaning**: Filter and clean the dataset for training.
 - **Model Training**: Train a convolutional neural network (CNN) to classify bird calls based on spectrogram images.

 ## Requirements